ubccr/xdmod-appkernels/docs/ak-scheduling.md

-App kernel execution can be scheduled with [AKRR](https://akrr.xdmod.org) command line interface (CLI) or with GUI using appkernel tab in the admin dashboard [ak-scheduling](ak-scheduling.md).
+App kernel execution can be scheduled with [AKRR](https://akrr.xdmod.org) command line interface (CLI) or with GUI using App Kernels tab in the admin dashboard [ak-scheduling](ak-scheduling.md).

 At this point AKRR CLI provides more reach interface for group operation while GUI provides more fine control.